 - Debt collection agencies cannot contact a debtor’s place of work via mail or telephone unless a significant effort has been made to contact the debtor at their home and no contact was made.

 - Collection agencies in North Carolina can charge no more than 6% in interest rates.

 - 100% wage protection is offered to North Carolinians for a period of 60 days.

 The North Carolina statute of limitations set the amount of time that a creditor has to legally pursue collection of an unpaid debt.
 This limit is different for each type of debt and includes:

 - Written Contracts: 3 Years

 - Promissory Notes: 5 Years

 The process of debt settlement works by negotiating a payment for less than the balance owed (principal) on your unsecured personal debt accounts in North Carolina.
 Different from Debt Consolidation and Credit Counseling which only affect the interest rate, settlement can reduce the balance owed and improve the interest rates.

 Because it can potentially cut huge chunks off of the principal balance, Debt Settlement can be one of the quickest means of handling your debt in North Carolina.
 Most creditors in the state are willing to accept settlement offers of much less than the full balance owed as this is a better alternative than losing the entire amount when a debtor files for bankruptcy.

-Our team of experienced debt negotiators at CFLN and New Era Debt Solutions have been able to land great settlement offers for our clients in North Carolina for over 20 years.
+Our team of experienced debt negotiators at New Era Debt Solutions have been able to land great settlement offers for our clients in North Carolina for over 20 years.
 In our experiences, the most successful clients of debt settlement in Charlotte, Raleigh, Greensboro, Winston-Salem, Durham, and other North Carolina cities were the ones who were willing to take immediate action to clear their debt.